 The Laser Cutter requires training before use!
 To begin the training process, click here.

 The Laser cutter is an extremely useful tool for prototyping ideas as it is one of the fastest ways to make accurate parts.
-Some examples of things to use the laser cutter for are; Building robot wheels and parts, making solder masks for PCB’s, Engraving trophies/giveaways, Making signs, etc. This page is dedicated to the 90Watt Full Spectrum Laser that is located in the Deason Innovation Gym.
+Some examples of things to use the laser cutter for are; Building robot wheels and parts, engraving trophies/giveaways, making signs, etc. This page is dedicated to the 90Watt Full Spectrum Laser that is located in the Deason Innovation Gym.

 Once trained and certified on the equipment, you can use up to a 8.5x11 sheet of paper's worth of 2D material per month for free.
 If using the laser cutter for a class, we will provide materials for that use.
 If you plan to use more than the allowable amount, please see a staff member about how to purchase materials to contribute to the community supply.